CSIS-iLab/health-commission/_posts/2020-04-28-who-and-president-trump-on-the-ledge.md

 ---
 keywords:
   - Coronavirus
   - COVID-19
 title: WHO and President Trump on the Ledge
 content_type: commentary
+excerpt:
-excerpt: President Trump's suspension of funding to WHO could gravely compromise the global response to Covid-19.
+  President Trump's suspension of funding to WHO could gravely compromise the global response to Covid-19.
 If common sense and diplomacy prevail, the administration and WHO can walk back from the ledge, with a bipartisan nudge from Congress and gentle pressure from the G-7.
 date: 2020-04-28T04:00:00.000+00:00
 authors:
   - _authors/stephen-morrison.md
   - _authors/anna-carroll.md
 series: ''
 themes:
-- _themes/high-risk-disease-outbreaks.md
+  - _themes/building-a-new-order.md
 image: https://res.cloudinary.com/csisideaslab/image/upload/v1588783115/health-commission/GettyImages-959790390_alra4e.jpg
+image_caption:
-image_caption: A sign of the World Health Organization (WHO) is seen at the entrance of the UN specialised agency's headquarters on May 18, 2018 in Geneva.
+  A sign of the World Health Organization (WHO) is seen at the entrance of the UN specialised agency's headquarters on May 18, 2018 in Geneva.
-image_credit: " FABRICE COFFRINI / AFP via Getty Images"
+image_credit: ' FABRICE COFFRINI / AFP via Getty Images'
 pdf: ''
 is_commission_related:
   description: ''
   related_event: ''
 references: ''
 ---

 ### **Throwing Down the Gauntlet**

 On April 14, President Trump abruptly [announced](https://www.npr.org/sections/coronavirus-live-updates/2020/04/14/834588506/trump-says-he-will-halt-who-funding-pending-review) that the United States would suspend its funding for the World Health Organization (WHO) for 60 to 90 days to conduct a review of the global public health authority’s handling of the Covid-19 response.
 The White House provided little detail on the review’s scope and process.
 In his announcement, President Trump [accused](https://www.npr.org/sections/coronavirus-live-updates/2020/04/14/834588506/trump-says-he-will-halt-who-funding-pending-review) WHO of “severely mismanaging and covering up the spread of the coronavirus” and" of being a de facto accomplice to a Chinese campaign of misinformation.